dojo/docs/dojox/calendar.rst

 Properties with an (*) are computed by the calendar widget.

-See Advanced configuration Matrix View Properties  section for more advanced properties like layout properties and renderers.
+See advanced configuration dedicated section for more advanced properties like layout properties and renderers.

 To specify constructor parameters of the column view, set the matrixViewProps property as show in the following example: